Napa Valley · 2026

 to transformation.

-The Restore School is experimental by design, and consistent in the core vision of connection to land and community.
-What it becomes is shaped by shared responsibility: the practitioners who teach, the places that open, and the people who show up.
-As the community grows, so does the school.
+This is experimental by design, and consistent in one thing: connection to the land and to each other.
+What it becomes is shaped by shared responsibility — the practitioners who teach, the places that open, and the people who show up.
+As the community grows, so does what's possible together.

 Now · 2026